top of page

 My Mentors

-Meet four of My Mentors; they made a real difference in my journey.
+Meet four of My Mentors; they made a real difference to my journey.

 David F

-David was a unique character combining versatility with integrity.
-He could remove an engine from a Land Rover, pilot a plane from his Zambian landing strip, slaughter, cook and serve a wild beast for dinner and play a mean game of tennis - all before bedtime!
+David was a unique character who combined versatility with integrity.
+He could remove an engine from a Land Rover, pilot a plane from his Zambian landing strip, slaughter, cook, serve a wild beast for dinner, and play a mean game of tennis!
 I envied his skills and admired his enduring attitude towards life’s challenges.

-A white man born in Zambia, David flourished in Africa; his understanding of the psyche and thinking of Africans and their Continent helped him become a Leader amongst Africans.
-He was a well-respected and charismatic Chairman and Leader of African businesses.
-His openness and honesty impressed me; David had the highest integrity of anybody I’ve ever met.
+A white man born in Zambia, David flourished in Africa.
+His understanding of the psyche and thinking of Africans and their Continent helped him become a Leader among Africans.
+Well-respected and charismatic, he was a successful Chairman and Leader of African businesses.
+His openness and honesty impressed me.
+David had the highest integrity of anybody I’ve ever met.

 Jim C